ImGCL: Revisiting Graph Contrastive Learning on Imbalanced Node Classification: Experiments

 \subsection{Experimental Results on Node Classification}

-The empirical performance of imbalanced node classification is summarized in Table~\ref{table:main}.
+The empirical performance of imbalanced node classification with the \emph{Exp} type and $100$ imbalanced factor is summarized in Table~\ref{table:main}.
 ImGCL consistently outperforms current GCL baselines or even the supervised baselines.
-We summarize our observations from the table as follows: (1) Recently proposed GCL methods \cite{zhu2021empirical}, which are evaluated on randomly split training and testing sets, exhibit severe performance degradation in our imbalanced node classification setting.
+We summarize our observations from the table as follows: (1) Recently proposed GCL methods \cite{zhu2021empirical}, which are evaluated on balanced testing sets, exhibit severe performance degradation in our imbalanced node classification setting.
 By incorporating our proposed ImGCL framework~(the gray background), these GCL methods improve by a large margin.
-Concretely, ImGCL+GCL achieves [$41.22\%$, $34.47\%$, $28.13\%$, $23.76\%$] average absolute gain in accuracy than the baseline GCL models on [Amazon-Computers, Amazon-Photo, Wiki-CS, DBLP], respectively.
+Concretely, ImGCL+GCL achieves [$39.61\%$, $34.47\%$, $28.13\%$, $23.76\%$] average absolute gain in accuracy than the baseline GCL models on [Amazon-Computers, Amazon-Photo, Wiki-CS, DBLP], respectively.
 We also find that the recently proposed GBT~\cite{bielak2021graph} obtains the best performance among a set of GCL competitors.
 We think the reason is that \emph{feature decorrelation} method in GBT is more fit for the imbalanced node classification and we adopt the GBT baseline model in the following experimental analysis.
 (2) The traditional methods, \eg Node2vec and DeepWalk, can achieve competitive performance in the imbalanced node classification task compared with GCL methods.
-We postulate the reason is that the traditional network embedding methods can take advantage of the homophily~\cite{barabasi2013network} property of the given graph to utilize the graph topology features which is important on imbalanced node classification~\cite{liu2021tail}.
+We postulate the reason is that the traditional network embedding methods can take advantage of the homophily~\cite{barabasi2013network} property to utilize the graph topology features which is important on imbalanced node classification, as reflected in~\cite{liu2021tail}.
 Moreover, the ``Raw features'' method without considering the graph topology cannot achieve satisfactory performance, which indicates the necessity of utilizing the graph topology features on imbalanced node classification.
 (3) Compared with the supervised learning methods GCN and GCN+PBS, the ImGCL framework achieves superior or competitive performance on all datasets, which further corroborates the effectiveness of our proposed framework.